TitanInSpirit/Project_Atelier/README.md

 By default, the reviews in the list appear in order of relevance.
 Upon selecting any of the other options, the dropdown updates to display the current selection, and the list refreshs to show the first results for that sort order.

-Below the average rating, is a section titled “Rating Breakdown."
-Within this section, the rating distribution is broken down.
-5 bars appear; each representing the star ratings that a customer can give to a product.
-To the left of the bar, the star count is explicitly stated in the form “# Stars”.

-To the right of the bar, a label with the total number of reviews submitted with that particular rating is shown.
-Each rating breakdown, consisting of the label, the bar, and the count, acts as a filter.
-Clicking on the breakdown for a star count filters the reviews list so that only reviews of that rating display.
-Hovering over this breakdown changes the background color to indicate it is actionable.

-These filters are additive.
-If the list has already been filtered for 1 star reviews, clicking on the “2 star” breakdown updates the reviews list such that 1 and 2 star reviews are displayed.

-The filters can also toggled on and off with each click.
-Clicking a second time on a rating breakdown will remove the filter for that rating type.
-If this action removes the last or only filter, then the list returns to its default state and all reviews should be shown.

-Once one or more filters are applied, a message appears below the “Rating Breakdown” title.
-It lists the filters that have been currently applied.
-It also includes a link to “Remove all filters”.
-Clicking on this link will remove any filters applied and return the list to the default state.

 #### Sorting Reviews | By Text
 ## ![Sorting Reviews 2](https://media.giphy.com/media/Rl71nHoTa4aE4gcfXH/giphy.gif)